 Will update your environment CPATH, LIBRARY_PATH, and other environment variables for building an application with MKL.

 This section describes basic use of oneAPI, especially if it has changed compared to Parallel Studio.
-See :ref:<intelpackage> for more information on :ref:<intel-virtual-packages>, :ref:<intel-unrelated-packages>, :ref:<intel-integrating-external-libraries>, and :ref:<using-mkl-tips>.
+See IntelPackage for more information on Selecting libraries to satisfy virtual packages, Unrelated packages, Integrating external libraries, and Tips for configuring client packages to use MKL.